 You lost a job because of misconduct; and

-Job Refusal.
-You will be disqualified from receiving unemployment insurance if, after applying for unemployment insurance, you refuse without good cause to take a job for which you are fitted by training and experience and which pays the prevailing wage for that kind of work in the locality.
-You may also be disqualified, if, after receiving 10 full weeks of benefits, you refuse without good cause to take a job that you are physically and mentally capable of doing and that pays the prevailing wage for such work and pays at least 80% of your base period high quarter wages.
+Job Refusal: You will be disqualified from receiving unemployment insurance if, after applying for unemployment insurance, you refuse without good cause to take a job for which you are fitted by training and experience and which pays the prevailing wage for that kind of work in the locality.
+You may also be disqualified if, after receiving 10 full weeks of benefits, you refuse without good cause to take a job that you are physically and mentally capable of doing and that pays the prevailing wage for such work and pays at least 80% of your base period high quarter wages.

 If you think you were paid benefits in error, it is important to contact the Telephone Claims Center.
 If you are entitled to further benefits, you may be able to use those benefits to repay the overpayment.
 Check with the Telephone Claims Center for instructions.
 Failure to repay an overpayment may result in additional charges for interest.

-In addition, arrangements have been made with other state agencies that enable the Department to intercept payments due you to repay amounts owed to the Department.
+In addition, arrangements have been made with other state agencies that enable the Department to intercept payments due to you to repay amounts owed to the Department.

 A forfeit penalty, called Willful Misrepresentation, may be imposed.
 Cases of fraud are considered misdemeanors or felonies and may be prosecuted.

 A hearing is an informal proceeding held before an administrative law judge.
 Based on the evidence presented at the hearing, the judge will decide whether you are entitled to or eligible for unemployment insurance benefits.
-At the hearing, you, your employer and any witnesses for either side may testify.
+At the hearing, you, your employer, and any witnesses for either side may testify.
 The testimony will be recorded.
 Either side can also present papers or other physical evidence.

 The hearing is conducted by an administrative law judge, or ALJ.
 The ALJ is employed by the Unemployment Insurance Appeal Board to decide whether or not the determination made by the Department of Labor is valid and/or reasonable.
 The ALJ's job is to ensure that all parties have a fair chance to be heard and get a fair and impartial decision.

-If you are denied benefits, a "Notice of Determination" will be mailed to you explaining the reason you were denied benefits.
+If you are denied benefits, a "Notice of Determination" will be mailed to you explaining the reason why you were denied benefits.
 If you disagree with the determination, you may request a hearing.
 The hearing will decide whether the determination was valid and/or reasonable.